spindle-project/Website/.github/README.md

 Suggest Features: Share ideas for new features or improvements.
 Contribute Code: Submit pull requests with code changes.

+## 🌟 Contributors:
+Thanks to these wonderful people for helping to make Spindle what it is now!
+[rico33631](https://github.com/rico33631): Developed the website's accessibility features

 # 🧑‍⚖️ License:

 This project, and Spindle itself,  are fully licensed under the MIT license.
 Please refer to the LICENSE file for more details.